Accessibility of Services

 - Community Care’s Network Department implemented the Council for Affordable Quality Healthcare (CAQH) standard credentialing application.
 Providers were previously required to complete different forms with different managed care organizations to enter Community Care’s network.
 Community Care required paper forms (not online) and other information to be credentialed within the network.
 The CAQH is a universally accepted credentialing application that is of no cost to providers and prevents the practitioner from needing to complete multiple credentialing applications.
 The ease of this process should encourage providers to join or remain in the network, which would improve access.

 - Providers are required to notify Community Care if they are unable to see members within specified timeframes depending on acuity, as specified in the Community Care Provider Manual.
 Community Care also understands that providers at times cannot serve a member within expected access times, which are listed in Community Care’s Provider Manual, and may offer to place that member on a referral list so that members waiting to receive services are scheduled for appointments promptly as they become available.
 Community Care has developed a “Referral List and Wait Time Management Best Practices” document that offers guidance to providers related to referral list management.
 The goal of this guidance is to ensure that members waiting for behavioral health services are appropriately assisted, that resources are efficiently utilized and coordinated, that the roles and responsibilities of involved entities are understood and transparent, and that relevant data is collected so that it can be shared and utilized to identify service gaps within the behavioral health continuum.
 Additionally, Community Care developed a “What You Can Do if Waiting for Services: Tips for Members” sheet that reminds members to call Community Care to get an appointment as well as offers several other options to ensure that members are receiving needed services.
 Finally, Community Care offered a training (Orientation to Wait Time Management) to assist providers in managing wait times.
 While these processes may not directly impact the access data, each does help ensure that members are receiving necessary services for urgent, emergent, and routine needs if a wait time is necessary.
-The links to these resources may be found on the website as well as a related provider alert (Referral List and Wait Time Management Best Practices: HealthChoices Providers and Provider Alert 11: Referral List and Wait Time Management Best Practice).
+The links to these resources may be found on the website, along with a related provider alert (Referral List and Wait Time Management Best Practices: HealthChoices Providers and Provider Alert 11: Referral List and Wait Time Management Best Practice).

 - Care Management ensures that members receive urgent, emergent, and/or routine services as part of their daily activities.
 For urgent levels of care, Care Managers will actively perform bed searches across the state for both inpatient and PRTF levels of care to ensure that members have rapid access to these categories of care.

 - Clinical Operations committees comprised of representatives from network, clinical, and program operations in each contract review all requests from prospective providers wishing to join the network.
 These committees consider geographic location and areas of provider specialization when expanding the network.
 Program descriptions are also reviewed to determine if any priority or special populations are served, or unique services exist to meet the needs of the membership.
 The committees also review providers who have left the network to address any resulting gaps in coverage.
-From August 2022 to August 2023, a net total of over 1,500 new providers were added to the network.
+From August 2023 to August 2024, a net total of over 700 new providers were added to the network.

 - Community Care reviews non-participating provider activity to target providers for network inclusion.